Tyra Banks: Television and film career

 Banks's television career began on the fourth season of The Fresh Prince of Bel-Air, in which she played lead character Will Smith's old friend Jackie Ames.
 She made seven appearances in the series.
-Other TV credits include Felicity, All That, MADtv, Nick Cannon's Wild 'n Out (in which she was featured as a special guest host and team captain) and The Price Is Right (guest-starring as a "Barker's Beauty").
-She also appeared as a guest in the animated talk show Space Ghost Coast to Coast in an episode entitled "Chinatown".
+Other TV credits include Felicity, All That, MADtv, Nick Cannon's Wild 'n Out (ishe was a special guest host and team captain) and The Price Is Right (guest-starring as a "Barker's Beauty").
+She appeared as a guest in the animated talk show Space Ghost Coast to Coast in an episode entitled "Chinatown".

-Banks started her production company, "Ty Ty Baby Productions" — soon afterward changed to Bankable Productions — which produced The Tyra Banks Show, America's Next Top Model and the 2008 movie The Clique.
+Banks began a production company, "Ty Ty Baby Productions"—soon changed to Bankable Productions—which produced The Tyra Banks Show, America's Next Top Model and the 2008 movie The Clique.

-Banks is the executive producer and former presenter and judge of America's Next Top Model.
-In addition, she hosted The Tyra Banks Show, a daytime talk show aimed at younger women, which premiered on September 12, 2005, and ran until May 28, 2010.
+She is the executive producer and former presenter and judge of America's Next Top Model.
+In addition, she hosted The Tyra Banks Show, a daytime talk show aimed at younger women, which premiered on September 12, 2005 and ran until May 28, 2010.

 In 2008, Banks won the Daytime Emmy Award for her work and production on The Tyra Banks Show, and won for the second time in a row for outstanding, informative talkshow in 2009.

-Banks's first big screen role came in 1994, when she co-starred in the drama Higher Learning.
+Her first big screen role came in 1994, when she co-starred in the drama Higher Learning.
 She then co-starred with Lindsay Lohan in the Disney film Life-Size, playing a doll named Eve who comes to life.
-Other films she has starred in include Love Stinks (1999), Love & Basketball (2000), Coyote Ugly (2000), Halloween: Resurrection (2002) and Hannah Montana: The Movie (2009).
+Other films she has starred in include Love Stinks (1999), Love & Basketball (2000), Coyote Ugly (2000), Halloween: Resurrection (2002), and Hannah Montana: The Movie (2009).

 Banks appeared in the fourth episode of the third season of Gossip Girl playing Ursula Nyquist, a larger-than-life actress.
-She also appeared on the Disney Channel show Shake It Up as a school librarian.
+She appeared on the Disney Channel show Shake It Up as a school librarian.

 In 2012, Deadline Hollywood reported that Banks would co-create and produce an ABC comedy series based on her teenage years titled Fivehead.
-In 2015, Banks starred in the round table lineup talk show FABLife alongside model Chrissy Teigen, fashion stylist Joe Zee, interior designer Lauren Makk, and YouTube personality Leah Ashley.
+In 2015, she starred in the roundtable lineup talk show FABLife alongside model Chrissy Teigen, fashion stylist Joe Zee, interior designer Lauren Makk, and YouTube personality Leah Ashley.
 Banks quit the series after less than three months to focus on her cosmetics company.
-In 2018, Banks returned to acting for her starring role in Life-Size 2, which premiered on Freeform on December 2.
-Banks will also star and executive produce Beauty, a documentary series for Quibi.
+In 2018, she returned to acting for her starring role in Life-Size 2, which premiered on Freeform on December 2.
+She will star and executive produce Beauty, a documentary series for Quibi.
 In 2018, she signed a deal with Universal Television.
 In July 2020, it was announced that Banks would be the new host of Dancing with the Stars.
-In August 2020, Banks signed a deal with ABC Signature.
-In March 2023, Banks decided to leave the show after 3 seasons to focus on buisness commintements.
+In August 2020, she signed a deal with ABC Signature.
+In March 2023, she decided to leave the show after three seasons and focus on business commitments.

+Banks appearead in the 2025 reboot of the game show Hollywood Squares.
+In May 2025, it was revealed that Banks will star in a Netflix documentary about ANTM.